An International Team of Star Architects

 Hans Kollhoff was born in Thüringen in 1946 and studied architecture at the University of Karlsruhe under Egon Eiermann as well as at the University of Vienna.
 After graduating in 1975, he was awarded a fellowship to Cornell University in New York, where he assisted Oswald Mathias Ungers until 1978.
 He then founded his own architectural firm “Kollhoff Architekten”, which he has been running with Helga Timmermann since 1984.

 Kollhoff is best known for his office, business and residential buildings.
-Together with Helga Timmermann, he has contributed to the Berlin skyline with projects such as the urban planning design for Alexanderplatz and the Leibniz Colonnades at Walter Benjamin Platz as well as the Kollhoff Tower and the Delbrück Haus at Potsdamer Platz.
+Together with Helga Timmermann, he has contributed to the Berlin skyline with projects such as the urban planning design for Alexanderplatz and the Leibniz Colonnades at Walter Benjamin Platz as well as the POTSDAMER PLATZ 1 and the Delbrück Haus at Potsdamer Platz.
 The Newton Bar at Gendarmenmarkt and the Europäische Haus at Pariser Platz were also designed by Kollhoff architects.

 Some of Kollhoff’s most famous buildings outside Berlin, include Main Plaza in Frankfurt am Main and the Ministry of the Interior and Kingdom Relations in the Netherlands.

-Hans Kollhoff is immortalised at Potsdamer Platz with the Kollhoff Tower.
+Hans Kollhoff is immortalised at Potsdamer Platz with the POTSDAMER PLATZ 1.

 Ulrike Lauber & Wolfram Wöhr